wp-plugins/currency-converter/readme.txt

 1. Download the zip file and extract the contents,
 2. Upload the folder `currency-conversion` to your WP plugin folder `/wp-content/plugins/` directory,
-3. Go to Plugins > Installed, and activate the plugin,
+3. Go to Plugins > Plugins, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
 5. Select your currency, and the size and other currency options
+6. Email us any problems to widgets at fx-rate.net, we will respond promptly
+7. Please rate our plugin!

 == Screenshots ==